 When we refer to a benefit payment, we mean a benefit payment which is paid in accordance with the terms and conditions of this Policy.
-We will not make a benefit payment if an exclusion or special condition applies.
-You must also satisfy the claim requirements in Section 3 of this PDS.
+We will not make a benefit payment if an exclusion applies.
+You must also satisfy our claim requirements explained in Section 3 of this PDS.